blakemerryman/Swift-Scripts/README.md

 Swift-Scripts
 =============

+> This project started as a [Nashville CocoaHeads](http://cocoaheads.org/us/NashvilleTennessee/index.html) presentation.
+You can view that presentation on [Youtube](https://www.youtube.com/watch?v=7dkyTOC6Ie8).

 This is a quick primer on using Swift for scripting.
 This repository also contains a number of example scripts.
 For more information, see the [wiki](https://github.com/blakemerryman/Swift-Scripts/wiki).

 > If you have suggestions or improvements, feel free to submit a pull request or contact me on Twitter [@blakemerryman](https://twitter.com/blakemerryman) or email me at <blake.merryman@gmail.com>